 People who like to share their interests, keep in touch and update others when travelling, or to share tips and advice on a hobby like photography, gardening, cooking, fashion or anything at all that they’re passionate about!

-They are great content management systems (CMS) but much more difficult to learn.
+They are great content management systems (CMS) but more difficult to learn.
 If you’re not sure if WordPress is the right CMS for you, you’re welcome to send me a mail with your requirements.
+WordPress powers about 50% of the top million websites using a CMS system (Joomla and Drupal are behind 5% of sites).

 Start with the WordPress.com Starter Course, regardless of which version you’re going to choose down the line, as every detail you learn in the Starter Course will be of use to you either way.
 You’re welcome to discuss both versions with us on the day of the course to see which would suit you best.

 You will learn how to use a spam blacklist, synchronise your WordPress website with social media such as Facebook, Twitter and LinkedIn accounts and insert the ‘Follow us on Facebook’, ‘Follow me on Twitter’ and ‘My LinkedIn Profile’ button in your WordPress site for online marketing.
-You will also learn how to embed YouTube videos, how to create a navigation bar using pages & categories, specify a new front page, how to create a contact form without publishing your private e-mail address and how to get rid of the ‘wordpress’ in your domain name if you choose to do so.
+You will also learn how to embed YouTube videos, Pinterest and Instagram, add PayPal, setting up a portfolio, how to create a navigation bar using pages & categories, edit images for the web, specify a new front page, more Gutenberg advanced features, how to create a contact form without publishing your private e-mail address and how to get rid of the ‘wordpress’ in your domain name if you choose to do so.

 When you feel comfortable using everything we’ve done in the Starter Course, you are welcome to join the Advanced Course – that might be a couple of weeks later, or half a year – it really doesn’t matter.
-What is important is that you have a good knowledge of all the topics from the Starter Course and ideally you will have a personal Facebook account.
+What is important is that you have a good knowledge of all the topics from the Starter Course and ideally you will have a personal Facebook, Twitter or LinkedIn account.

 Most participants use a WordPress.com account with the same theme as all other participants for the course and then work on their WordPress.org account later on at home.

-No. The only time you would need to modify your WordPress site with PHP would be when integrating some plugins – but that’s only in WordPress.org.
+No. The only time you might need to modify your WordPress site with PHP would be when integrating or customising some plugins – but that’s only in WordPress.org.
 In this case, clear instructions are given within a text file with the plugin.
 Other than that, you would not be changing any of the PHP files.

 It’s all ready to use and you just have to learn where to go and how to put it all together – believe me, it’s simple.

 Yes, of course.
 All participants are very welcome to e-mail me with further questions regarding anything we covered during the course.
-I enjoy seeing blogs and sites developing, so let the questions roll!
+I enjoy seeing blogs and sites developing, so let the questions roll in!

 Oh yes, there are.
 WordPress powers over 202 million websites worldwide, here is a handful of them: